e-caste/boggle-telegram-bot/README.md

 - `pip install -r requirements.txt`
 - `python boggle_telegram_bot.py`
 - When you're done: `deactivate` to exit the virtual environment where you've installed the requirements.

-## How to play

-You can find this bot at https://t.me/boggle_paroliere_bot.
-Add it to a group chat to play!